 Jeff Graves became the CEO of MTS Systems Corporation (NASDAQ:MTSC) in 2012.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Next, we'll consider growth that the business demonstrates.
+Then we'll look at a snap shot of the business growth.
 And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
-This process should give us an idea about how appropriately the CEO is paid.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Jeff Graves's Compensation Compare With Similar Sized Companies?

-According to our data, MTS Systems Corporation has a market capitalization of US$1.0b, and pays its CEO total annual compensation worth US$2.9m.
-(This figure is for the year to September 2018).
+At the time of writing, our data says that MTS Systems Corporation has a market cap of US$1.1b, and reported total annual CEO compensation of US$2.9m for the year to September 2018.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$691k.
-When we examined a selection of companies with market caps ranging from US$400m to US$1.6b, we found the median CEO total compensation was US$2.4m.
+We further remind readers that the CEO may face performance requirements to receive the non-salary part of the total compensation.
+When we examined a selection of companies with market caps ranging from US$400m to US$1.6b, we found the median CEO total compensation was US$2.7m.

 You can see a visual representation of the CEO compensation at MTS Systems, below.

 Over the last three years MTS Systems Corporation has grown its earnings per share (EPS) by an average of 22% per year (using a line of best fit).
 It achieved revenue growth of 11% over the last year.

 This shows that the company has improved itself over the last few years.
 Good news for shareholders.
 This sort of respectable year-on-year revenue growth is often seen at a healthy, growing business.
 It could be important to check this free visual depiction of what analysts expect for the future.